-NOTE: The Kwacha / US dollar exchange rate used to convert the US dollar norm value into Kwacha norm value is the monthly Bank of Zambia Mid-rate.
-For Purposes of calculating the norm value, the metal price and monthly Bank of Zambia mid-rate can be obtained from the Large Taxpayer office or the nearest Domestic Taxes Office.
+NOTE: The Kwacha / US dollar exchange rate used to convert the US dollar norm value into Kwacha norm value is the monthly average Bank of Zambia mid-rate.

+For purposes of calculating the norm value, the metal price and monthly average Bank of Zambia mid-rate can be obtained from the Large Taxpayer office or the nearest Zambia Revenue Authority (ZRA) Office.